 “I’m sure you’ll find out one day,” he sneers.
 “Now get lost before I have you expelled.”

 He releases my arm and he shoves me away.
-I want to say more but daren’t; disobeying a teacher’s instruction is a certain way to get kicked out of school and end up in a strict government educational facility, where corporal punishment is a way of life, and I don’t need any more trouble than I am already in.
+I want to say more but daren’t; disobeying a teacher’s instruction is a certain way to get kicked out of school and locked away in a strict government educational facility, where corporal punishment is a way of life, and I don’t need any more trouble than I am already in.
 Trying to control my anger, I walk quickly from the hall where Emily is waiting for me.
 She instantly sees my annoyance and struggles to keep up as I charge past her, knocking a few younger kids out of the way.

 “Yeah,” I lie, desperate to admit how much I really want to go back and wipe that smug, arrogant look off Marton’s face.